lyndon025/playtested/src/content/article/legacy/2023-09-21-new-dlc-for-snowbreak-containment-zone-announced-with-participation-at-tgs-2023.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-21-new-dlc-for-snowbreak-containment-zone-announced-with-participation-at-tgs-2023
+title: 'New DLC for Snowbreak: Containment Zone announced with participation at TGS 2023'
+game: Containment Zone announced with participation at TGS 2023
 description: The Tokyo Game Show, known for its greatest and the latest in gaming announcements, will be the stage where Snowbreak’s newest and biggest DLC takes spotlight.
 featured: false
 pubDate: 2023-09-21
 tags:
   - action
   - adventure
   - containment-zone-announced-with-participation-at-tgs-2023
   - pc
   - rpg
   - taptap
 thumb: ''
-title: 'New DLC for Snowbreak: Containment Zone announced with participation at TGS 2023'
-game: Containment Zone announced with participation at TGS 2023
 ---

 The Tokyo Game Show, known for its greatest and the latest in gaming announcements, will be the stage where Snowbreak’s newest and biggest DLC takes spotlight.

 Snowbreak: Containment Zone will feature a booth at Tokyo Game Show 2023 that promises a captivating near-future sci-fi setting.
 With popular cosplayers bringing key characters to life.
 Fans can engage in firearm customization activities, try out game demos, view stunning game artwork displays, and participate in a series of engaging check-in events.
 Exciting Snowbreak merchandise is up for grabs for those who complete designated tasks on-site.

-✨Exhibition Period: 9/21 ~ 9/24
+## ✨Exhibition Period: 9/21 ~ 9/24

-✨Booth Location: Makuhari Messe Hall 1 booth C05
+## ✨Booth Location: Makuhari Messe Hall 1 booth C05

 For players unable to attend in person, Snowbreak has organized a global online event.
 Share creative works on social media platforms (Facebook, Youtube, or Twitter/X) using the hashtag #Snowbreak and submit your entries for a chance to win fantastic prizes and in-game rewards.